Timeless Will Rogers Humor & Wisdom

 Will Rogers is a man worth remembering, and quoting.
 His wit, humor and insight into life will amaze and astonish you.
 His life will inspire you.
 Watch for new blog posts from my Will Rogers quotes collection.

-I hope you have enjoyed this quote from Will Rogers and the accompanying image taken from the Will Rogers Daily Quotes iPhone app.
-Please visit our blog, twitter, or Facebook page regularly and pass these posts on to friends that might enjoy a bit of wisdom from Will Rogers.
+I hope you have been blessed by Psalm 72 and the accompanying image taken from the Psalm Daily Quotes NASB iPhone app.
+Please visit our blog, twitter, or Facebook page regularly and pass these posts on to friends that need an encouraging word.